 For the topping

-- Scatter the salt over the bread.
-Dip the rosemary leaves in the oil to help the stick to the bread but also to stop them burning
+Lightly brush the dough with olive oil and scatter the salt over the bread.
+Dip the rosemary leaves in the oil to help prevent them from burning

-- Leave to rise for 15 mins, then bake for 15-20 mins until risen and golden brown
+Cover and leave to prove for a further 15-30 mins, then bake for 15-20 mins until golden brown